ryanmueller24/SE-course-project-2/README.md

 └── README.md               # Project documentation

-*** To Pull all and Run the Container since we have a docker-compose.yml *** docker-compose pull    <!-- pulls latest images -->
+*** To Pull all and Run the Container since we have a docker-compose.yml *** push the tags to the repo:

+docker push rpm24/swe_project_2:frontend
+docker push rpm24/swe_project_2:backend
+docker push rpm24/swe_project_2:database

+docker-compose pull    <!-- pulls latest images -->
 docker-compose build     <!-- build images -->
 docker-compose up       <!-- start services -->
 docker-compose ps    <!-- check status of the running services  -->

+or to run combining those commands, if no changes to the image:

+docker-compose up --build

 *****************************
 * * * * * * * * * * * * * * *